- Hilton Head

 - Washing Machine

-About this PropertyBe one of the first to adore the luxuries and tropical decor of this newly remodeled, 1 bedroom, and 2 bath, townhouse villa on the top (4th) floor of the acclaimed Forest Beach Villas complex.
+About this PropertyBe one of the first to adore the comforts and tropical decor of this newly redone, 1 bedroom, and 2 bath, townhouse villa on the top (4th) floor of the outstanding Forest Beach Villas complex.

 Step into the entry entryway, with its new wood floor, and proceed on to the living room.
 There you will find new Berber carpeting, a wicker couch and loveseat, a flat screen TV/VCR/DVD, a dining area with a wicker/glass table and four chairs, and a slider door to an outdoor balcony, which overlooks the complex pool, tennis courts, and a lagoon.